-- 1.1 This guideline explains how the Competition Commission of Singapore ('CCS') expects the Competition Act 2004 ('Act') to operate in relation to agreements and conduct which concern intellectual property rights ('IPRs').
-It sets out how the CCS views the interface between IPRs and competition law, and indicates some of the factors and circumstances that the CCS may consider when assessing agreements and conduct which concern IPRs. - 1.2 For the purposes of this guideline, the term 'intellectual property rights' refers to the rights granted under the Patents Act, Trade Marks Act, Copyright Act, Plant Varieties Protection Act, Layout-designs of Integrated Circuits Act, Registered Designs Act, Geographical Indications Act and trade secrets. - 1.3 The Act prohibits1: - agreements between undertakings, decisions by associations of undertakings or concerted practices which have as their object or effect the prevention, restriction or distortion of competition within Singapore unless they fall within an exclusion in the Third Schedule or meet all of the requirements specified in a block exemption order ('the section 34 prohibition'); - any conduct on the part of one or more undertakings, which is an abuse of a dominant position in any market in Singapore ('the section 47 prohibition').
+- 1.1 These guidelines explain how the Competition and Consumer Commission of Singapore ("CCCS") expects the Competition Act (Chapter 50B) ("the Act") to operate in relation to agreements and conduct which concern intellectual property rights ("IPRs").
+They set out how the CCCS views the interface between IPRs and competition law, and indicates some of the factors and circumstances that the CCCS may consider when assessing agreements and conduct which concern IPRs. - 1.2 For the purposes of these guidelines, the term "intellectual property rights" refers to the rights granted under the Patents Act, Copyright Act, Plant Varieties Protection Act, Layout-designs of Integrated Circuits Act, Registered Designs Act and trade secrets. - 1.3 The Act prohibits: - agreements between undertakings, decisions by associations of undertakings or concerted practices which have as their object or effect the prevention, restriction or distortion of competition within Singapore unless they fall within an exclusion in the Third Schedule to the Act ("the Third Schedule") or meet all of the requirements specified in a block exemption order ("the section 34 prohibition"); - any conduct on the part of one or more undertakings, which is an abuse of a dominant position in any market in Singapore ("the section 47 prohibition") unless they fall within an exclusion in the Third Schedule.

-The section 34 and 47 prohibitions will come into force on 1 January 2006.
+The section 34 and 47 prohibitions came into force on 1 January 2006.

-- 1.4 Details of how the CCS expects to apply these prohibitions in general are contained in the CCS Guideline On The Section 34 Prohibition and the CCS Guideline On The Section 47 Prohibition. - 1.5 The CCS will set its strategic priorities and consider each case on its merits, and in the light of available resources, to see if it warrants an investigation. - 1.6 This guideline is not a substitute for the Act, the regulations and orders.
-It may be revised should the need arise.
-The examples in this guideline are for illustration.
-They are not exhaustive, and do not set a limit on the investigation and enforcement activities of the CCS.
-In applying this guideline, the facts and circumstances of each case will be considered.
-Persons in doubt about how they and their commercial activities may be affected by the Act may wish to seek legal advice.
+- 1.4 Details of how the CCCS expects to apply these prohibitions in general are contained in the CCCS Guidelines on the Section 34 Prohibition 2016 and the CCCS Guidelines on the Section 47 Prohibition 2016. - 1.5 The CCCS will set its strategic priorities and consider each case on its merits to see if it warrants an investigation. - 1.6 These guidelines are not a substitute for the Act, the regulations and orders.
+They may be revised should the need arise.
+The examples in these guidelines are for illustration.
+They are not exhaustive, and do not set a limit on the investigation and enforcement activities of the CCCS.
+In applying these guidelines, the facts and circumstances of each case will be considered.
+Persons in doubt about how they and their commercial activities may be affected by the Act may wish to seek legal advice. - 1.7 A glossary of terms used in these guidelines is attached.